First Time Thoughts on Claude Code

 Intent

 I started off Sunday morning with the idea to create a service that would solve a problem of mine.
-I love reading hacker news but obviously can't keep on top of it constantly and miss top stories or conversations that would be interesting or useful to me (however that's defined).
+I love reading hacker news but can't keep on top of it constantly.
+I miss top stories or conversations that would be interesting or useful to me (however that's defined).
 I figured I'd be able to vibe code something over the course of a Sunday morning that emailed me daily with relevant stories.

 I also wanted to learn more about how to use CC - internally at Amazon we do not use the public version provided by Anthropic and I wanted to let it cook.
-I was curious what the experience was like and to compare it with what we have available internally.
+I was curious what the experience was like, I wanted compare it with what we have available internally, and get a sense of where things would be going.

 Humble Beginnings

 I asked CC to create this automation for me starting from a single python script that would cache top HN stories based on karma above a threshold of 200.
 This was completed within an hour and seemed to worked perfectly.
-I added on some bells and whistles: logging, automated emails daily, setting up CDK bootstrapping.
+I was hooked.
+I added on some nice to haves: logging, automated emails daily, setting up CDK bootstrapping.

 This was great - but what about getting to spend some time with CC?